 - Con: High crime in some neighborhoods

 Now that you know more about the benefits of living in Nashville, is it the right city for you?
-If you have settled on making the Music City your home, 6th Man Movers is ready to help with full-service movers committed to exceeding your expectations!
+If you have settled on making the Music City your home, the best Nashville movers are ready to help with full-service movers committed to exceeding your expectations!